M102 howitzer: Current usage

 The M102 is also used on the United States Air Force's Lockheed AC-130 gunship.
 The M102 105 mm cannon was modified to be fired from the left rear side door of the AC-130.
 To accommodate the cannon, the rear side-firing 40 mm guns were replaced by the radome that formerly had been installed in the door cavity.
 That change provided enough space for the 105 mm gun to be mounted in the doorway in place of the radome.
-The gun was first used in the later stages of the Vietnam War and is still used in the AC-130U gunship.
+The gun was first used in the later stages of the Vietnam War.
 The latest AC-130J Ghostrider gunship was not originally planned to include the 105 mm, but designed with enough spare power and room to mount it at some later point.
 The Air Force decided to include it in January 2015, starting installation on the third aircraft, then having the first two be retrofitted when guns become available; M102s will be pulled off retiring AC-130Us and put into the AC-130Js.

 The M102 is used in extremely limited roles by the United States Marine Corps, primarily for firing salutes.

 The Malaysian Army used the M102 during Malaysia's second communist insurgency (1968–1988) to bombard insurgent positions on the Malaysia-Thailand border.
 The guns were transported by helicopter to remote firing positions.
 All Malaysian M102s have now been decommissioned and are only used for firing salute.